fsbolero/website/src/Website/docs/Remoting.md

 ### Authorization

 Authorization also uses standard ASP.NET Core features.
-It is enabled in the startup class's `ConfigureServices` method:
+It is enabled by calling `AddAuthorization` in the startup class's `ConfigureServices` method:

 ```fsharp
 member this.ConfigureServices(services: IServiceCollection) =